AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Configure target: Show if target has open sessions
     - [x] Rework the javascript code
     - [x] Select all checkbox
+    - [x] Add loader if button is pressed to inform the user of the running process

 * Backend
     - [x] Create a target model with all functions which are necessary to add/delete/change a target